adam-rumpf/trilevel-mcnfli-trials/README.md

 > H. Kaul and A. Rumpf.
 Linear input dependence model for interdependent civil infrastructure systems with network simplex based solution algorithm.
 In preparation, 2020.

 Small subsets of arcs are chosen to be available for protection and destruction.
 The network interdiction game is then solved by exhaustively searching the three-stage game tree and applying a minimax algorithm.
+The output file format is based on the NETGEN format used in the main [MCNFLI trial program](https://github.com/adam-rumpf/mcnfli-trials), modified to include defense bounds, destruction bounds, and the defensible and destructible arc sets.